 Complex systems would be a challenge to run without an OS or RTOS (Real-time operating system).
 Since IoT involves a great a number of constrained devices, chosen OS ought to feature several vital parameters.
 Firstly, scalability and portability, that allows launching IoT systems on different hardware platforms.
 Secondly, the necessary support of connectivity protocols and compliance with security standards.
 Thirdly, the provision of tools for encryption.
 Other parameters depend on customers’ hardware and their business aims since there is no ‘one-size-fits-all’ solution.

-Healthcare and fleet management are most sophisticated fields for IoT technologies implementation, when the real-time processing mode is one of the basic requirements.
-RTOS is a reasonable choice to power both users’ devices and gateways, as this type of OS allows real-time application running and data processing.
+Healthcare and fleet management are most sophisticated fields for IoT technologies implementation when the real-time processing mode is one of the basic requirements.
+RTOS is a reasonable choice to power both users’ devices and gateways, as this type of OS allows the real-time application running and data processing.

 A scalable and flexible RTOS reduces time to market and makes the whole system cost-efficient.
 It is built on 32-bit MCUs to carry out the bulk of the work of embedded devices.
 Sometimes, several MCUs can be employed: to operate with different sensors and to support the work of a network interface.
 Such approach allows IoT systems to meet RAM requirements and other constraints of embedded devices.
 No wonder that MCU market experiences predictable growth to serve IoT solutions with a set of small and large MCUs in the nearest feature.